Why Ethical AI Won't Catch On Anytime Soon

 He cited the example of AI-driven redlining, or negative decisions based on certain discriminatory factors, that could be harder to detect, even by the operators.
 These AI-based decisions need to be made explainable and continuously monitored.
 Data is the fuel of all AI systems and the collection and usage of consumer data needs to be carefully tracked, especially in large-scale commercial systems.

-Shao believes the future of ethical AI lies in the application of AI itself.
+Shao believes the future of ethics in AI lies in the application of AI itself.

 “A new class of general purpose adversarial neural networks can be built to examine and discriminate against other AI systems to produce human-understood interpretations and to check for hidden biases or flaws,” he said. ”As more consumers and businesses become aware of the importance of ethical AI, these types of safeguards will become more prevalent by 2030.”